Turmeric is a superfood and has many medicinal properties. If you want to reap its true benefits, plant it in your home by Growing Turmeric in Pots!

-Turmeric plant takes 8 to 10 months to mature.
-Harvesting is done once the leaves become yellow and stem start to dry.
+When Growing Turmeric in Pots, it will take 8 to 10 months to mature.
+Harvesting is done once the leaves turn yellow and the stem starts to dry.
 Harvesting turmeric is not difficult, simply dig up the plant entirely, including the roots.

 - Boil the rhizomes.